cerdemrc/cerdemrc/README.md

 <img src="https://komarev.com/ghpvc/?username=cerdemrc&color=ff69b4">

+⚠️ caution! this girl is a self motivated frontend developer who is extremely passionate about development.

-👩🏻‍💻 frontend developer thats what she said
+👩🏻‍💻 frontend developer

 🌾 music, gaming, tech enthusiast and the office fan

-🦄 i love javascript and everything about it. but vue js is my first love. i plan to stay on this side until i can fully enjoy the frontend. see you on the other side when it's all over! 🖖
+🦄 i love javascript and everything about it. i plan to stay on this side until i can fully enjoy the frontend. see you on the other side when it's all over! 🖖

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=cerdemrc&layout=compact&show_icons=true&theme=radical" alt="cerdemrc" />